newrelic/nr1-workshop/lab8/INSTRUCTIONS.md

 ## Step 7: Adding the JavaScriptErrorSummary for good measure

-A tabbed interface that has only one tab is a waste, so that's resolve that.
+A tabbed interface that has only one tab is a waste, so let's resolve that.

 1. In the file `lab8/nerdlets/my-nerdlet/index.js`, add the following code below the `TabsItem` that contains the `Map`: